 What are some tips and thoughts about writing about potentially embarrassing things that people you know may read?
 Like do I have to wait until my parents are dead to write sex scenes?
 How do I get over this.
 I don't want all my characters to be incels.

 I have been horny as long as I have been alive.
 When my parents bought our first computer, in 1996, I was very enamored with Microsoft Word, which allowed me to write—I don’t know if I’d call it erotica, exactly?
 I would write sexy sentences.
 But only using words I knew, like nipple.
 Then I would worry that my parents would find it—it was a family computer, after all—and since I didn’t know how to delete files, I would open the document and delete my sexy sentences and write some innocuous sentences instead and re-save it.
 And more than once I woke up in the middle of the night to go and double-check that the document still contained the innocuous sentences and not the sexy sentences.

 But somehow, in this moment, the sex didn’t translate to fiction.
-My short stories—the ones I wrote in college, the ones I wrote and edited for my MFA applications—were bodily.
+My short stories—the ones I wrote in college, the ones I wrote and edited for my MFA applications—were bodily4.
 The characters did have sex.
-But it was a fact mentioned in passing, or in snapshots.
+But it was a fact mentioned in passing, or in snapshots5.
 The stories were not horny.
 They did not have sex scenes.
 People were not fucking.
 Can you imagine?